What is Bushcare?

 Anyone over the age of 15 is invited to become a Bushcare volunteer.
 Our Bushcare volunteers include local residents, retirees, businesses, community groups, school groups and tertiary students.
 All you need is an interest in protecting the local environment and a few spare hours a week, fortnight or month.
 As a Bushcare volunteer, you will help to ensure the future ecological sustainability and natural beauty of the Woollahra municipality.

-Our Bushcare volunteers receive a copy of our quarterly newsletter The Bush Telegraph, certificates of participation and achievement, and are provided with all necessary tools and equipment, morning and/or afternoon tea and site supervision.
+Our Bushcare volunteers receive a copy of our biannual newsletter The Bush Telegraph, certificates of participation and achievement, and are provided with all necessary tools and equipment, morning and/or afternoon tea and site supervision.

 Volunteers also receive Bushcare training, including a Bushcare Manual and will learn about: